How much protein do I need per day in my diet?

 - Low intake of whole grains, fiber, fruits and vegetables.

-To the contrary, eating more plant protein was found to be associated with a lower risk of premature death.
+On the contrary, eating more plant protein was found to be associated with a lower risk of premature death.

-What meaning does this have?
+What does this mean?

 And if you are leading a healthy and active lifestyle, you can consume animal protein, without any problem, just make sure it is of good quality.